jakzaizzat/jakzaizzat/content/blog/how-to-enable-ssl-on-wordpress.md

 ---
-title: "How to Enable Ssl on Wordpress"
+title: "How to Enable SSl on WordPress"
 date: 2017-08-09T13:01:11+08:00
 draft: false
 ---